Retention Induced Biases in a Recommendation System with Heterogeneous Users: Treatment Algorithm and A/B Experimentation

-The status quo churn rate, denoted by $\overline{\lambda}^*$, is $1/m^*$, which follows the definition of steady state.

-It is important to note that both \cref{eq:rq_def,eq:cr_def} use the user distribution under the status quo's steady state.
+It is important to note that both \cref{eq:rq_def,eq:cr_def} use the user distribution of the status quo.
 This is because the user distribution has not changed by the treatment algorithm yet when it is first introduced.

-The following lemma suggests that ARQ and churn rate may not always align in an A/B test.
-In some cases, they may provide contradicting signals to the experiment's success.
+The following lemma suggests that ARQ and churn rate may provide contradicting signals to the experiment's success, despite optimizing for recommendation quality and gaining users are perfectly aligned in the long run.

 \begin{lemma} If